zZedix/E4P/README.md

 A secure, modern web application for encrypting files with strong cryptography.
 E4P provides client-side encryption using industry-standard algorithms and key derivation functions, ensuring your files remain secure even if the server is compromised.

+## 🌟 Inspiration

+This project draws inspiration from the **Cypherpunks movement** and the **E4M software**, championing strong privacy and security for everyone on the Internet.
+We believe that encryption should be accessible to all, not just those with technical expertise.

 ## 🔐 Security Features

 - **Strong Encryption**: AES-256-GCM and XChaCha20-Poly1305 algorithms